Asymptotic theory for nonparametric testing of $k$-monotonicity in discrete distributions: Introduction

 Modelling count data is an important task in many statistical problems.
-Several parametric families of count distributions have been proposed in the literature with their associated inference and goodness-of-fit procedures.
-For real-world applications, there is often a great interest in modelling the distribution of count data by assuming that the underlying probability mass function (p.m.f.) satisfies some shape constraint such as monotonicity, convexity, log-concavity, unimodality, $k$-monotonicity including complete monotonicity ($k = \infty$); see e.g.\ \cite{balabdaoui2013}, \cite{DUROT2013282}, \cite{chee2016}, \cite{balabdaoui2020completely}.
-Recently, several papers have focused on developing and studying nonparametric estimators for discrete distributions under such constraints, see e.g.\ \cite{balabdaoui2017}, \cite{jankowski2009}, \cite{giguelay2017}.
-However, it appears that less attention has been paid to proposing testing procedures for these qualitative constraints.
-This oversight often stems from the complexity involved in deriving distributional results for the test statistics.
-The attempts made in \cite{BALABDAOUI20188} in the case of convexity, and \cite{GIGUELAY201896} in the general case of $k$-monotonicity have motivated us to investigate this problem from several perspectives.
+Several parametric families of discrete distributions have been proposed in the literature with their associated inference and goodness-of-fit procedures.
+For real-world applications, there is often a great interest in modelling the distribution of count data by assuming that the underlying probability mass function (p.m.f.)\ satisfies some shape constraint such as monotonicity, convexity, log-concavity, unimodality, $k$-monotonicity including complete monotonicity ($k = \infty$); see e.g.\ \cite{balabdaoui2013}, \cite{DUROT2013282}, \cite{chee2016}, \cite{balabdaoui2016}, \cite{balabdaoui2020completely}.
+Among those constraints, $k$-monotonicity has received attention because of its generality, as it comprises monotonicity ($k=1$) and convexity ($k=2$), and its wide applicability in many real-world problems.
+In ecology, for instance, $k$-monotonicity naturally arises in the problem of species richness, where the goal is to estimate the total number of species in a population (based on the observed ones).
+This is done by assuming that the distribution of species abundances is $k$-monotone, as it allows for identifying and estimating the total number of species.
+We refer to the work of \cite{durot2015nonparametric} where the convex model was used, \cite{giguelay2017estimation}, \cite{chee2016} and \cite{balabdaoui2020completely} for the $k$-monotone and $\infty$-monotone models.